-I don't think most tutoring businesses can raise your child's score; however, I think I can.
+I don't think most tutoring businesses can dramatically raise a child's score; however, I think I can.

 Many people underestimate the importance of SAT and ACT scores in the college admissions process.
 At "good" colleges and universities, SAT and ACT scores often count more than all four years of high school grades.
 Of course, other things, such as personal statements, leadership activities, and other extracurricular activities, such as sports participation, count too.
 But it is SAT and ACT scores which give the admissions staff an opportunity to compare applicants with the same yardstick.
-Regardless of where you stand on the issue of the SAT's value, many high achievers see SAT and ACT scores as a rough measure of a student's intelligence or at least of a student's academic ability.
-The fact is there is a strong correlation between high SAT and ACT scores and good grades in college, these tests will continue to be of paramount importance for a long time.
+Regardless of where you stand on the issue of the SAT's or ACT's value, many high achievers see SAT and ACT scores as a rough measure of a student's intelligence or at least of a student's academic ability.
+Because of this belief and because there is a fairly strong correlation between high SAT and ACT scores and good grades in college, these tests will continue to be of paramount importance for a long time.

-While I don't think prepping for the SAT I Math section is especially helpful for most students' college grades, I think SAT Critical Reading Prep and SAT Writing Prep both have a direct positive effect on college grades.
-In other words, SAT prep can help a student when the student goes to college.
+While I don't think prepping for the SAT I Math section is especially helpful for most students' college grades, I think SAT Critical Reading Prep and SAT Writing Prep both have a direct, positive effect on college grades.
+In other words, SAT prep can help a student perform well in college.
 I cannot imagine a student being able to write well unless the student scored a 650+ on the SAT I Writing or being able to read well unless the student scored 650+ on the SAT I Critical Reading.
 Students who score under a 650 on the SAT Critical Reading have great difficulty understanding complex reading passages and will have to play catch-up in a "good" college.